 Since browser fingerprinting gathers and saves private information about you, there is little you can do to prevent it from happening.
 However, the ability to deceive fingerprinters in a way that increases your online anonymity is unquestionably achievable.

 Even when using an OpenVPN, browser fingerprinting makes maintaining your anonymity more difficult.
 Nevertheless, just because this intrusive surveillance is possible doesn’t imply you should make it simpler for less invasive trackers to follow you.
 Your online safety and anonymity are predominantly done by encrypting your internet traffic and hiding your IP address.

 In that case, a VPN is still the best option for obscuring your IP address.
 Your internet traffic will be routed through a virtual private network before being sent to the websites you view.
 In this manner, the IP address of the VPN server is what outside parties see.

 Cookies are saved on a user’s device, making it simple to block or erase them.
 Browser fingerprints are especially challenging to control because they are kept remotely.
 Browser fingerprints must be saved server-side or in a database, as opposed to client-side web cookies, which are kept on the user’s device.

 What is the difference between browser fingerprints and cookies?

 Fingerprinting and cookies are entirely unrelated.
-Even tracking cookies, which may follow you across the web and are just as capable as digital fingerprinting, may be more recognizable than digital fingerprinting.
+Even tracking your ip address and cookies, which may follow you across the web and are just as capable as digital fingerprinting, may be more recognizable than digital fingerprinting.

 Although you can remove your cookies, your browser fingerprint cannot be removed.
 When you return to a site or visit another that uses fingerprinting on the internet, your fingerprint enables that site to recognize you as the same user.
 While combined, browser activity data paints a complete picture of your online history, tastes, interests, and even personal situations; it can even be used to identify you when you are not logged in to a website or using private browsing mode.